Cal 3-24

-The Cal 3-24, also called the Cal 24-3 and the Cal 24 (Hunt) is an American trailerable sailboat that was designed by C. Raymond Hunt Associates as a racer-cruiser and first built in 1983.
+The Cal 24, also called the Cal 24-3 and the Cal 3-24 is an American trailerable sailboat that was designed by C. Raymond Hunt Associates as a racer-cruiser and first built in 1983.

 The boat was an entirely new design to replace the C. William Lapworth-designed Cal 2-24 in the Cal Yachts product line.

 The design was officially marketed by the manufacturer as the Cal 24, but is now often referred to as the Cal 3-24, Cal 24-3 or the Cal 24 (Hunt), to differentiate it from the unrelated 1958 Lapworth-designed Cal 24 and 1967 Cal 2-24.
 At the time of their market introduction each of these designs was sold under the designation of Cal 24.

 Production

 The design was built by Cal Yachts in the United States, a brand of Jensen Marine, which was owned by Bangor Punta.
 The design was built from 1983 to 1985, but it is now out of production.